-Don’t wait until it’s too late to find out if your homeowner’s insurance will cover roof leak repairs.
+Don’t wait until it’s too late to find out if you your homeowner’s insurance will cover roof leak repairs.
 Your house is probably one of your largest investments and your roof is a major source of structural stability and overall protection.
 When it comes to roof damage, the lines between what insurance will and will not cover can be a blur.

 Does My Policy Include Roof Insurance?